hantsy/jakartaee8-starter-boilerplate/docs/04test.md

 </server>
 ```

-The **localConnector-1.0**  is required by Arquillian Liberty Managed Container Adapter to control the managed OpenLiberty server.
+The **localConnector-1.0**  is required by Arquillian Liberty Managed Container Adapter to control the managed Open Liberty server.

 Run the tests.